 A summary of county data is reflected as a comparison to state and national data when available to indicate particular health concerns of the community.
-Relevant targets, such as U.S. Department of Health and Human Services, Healthy People 2020 (HP 2020), are also included as a benchmark for community health standards when applicable to this national health initiative.
+Relevant targets, such as Healthy People 2020 (HP 2020), are also included as a benchmark for community health standards when applicable to this national health initiative.